LOTTERY SELECTION PERIOD

 a.
 To register an account for the first time in Lotterease, go to the Parents tab of www.lotterease.com, click the Login button, then select REGISTRATION.

 b.
-Create a Lotterease Parent/Guardian Account by entering your parent/guardian contact information on this screen – DO NOT ENTER YOUR STUDENT’S INFORMATION.
-The information you enter on this screen is the only information we have to contact the parent/guardian if your student is selected, please double check for accuracy and keep it up to date throughout the entire school year.
+Create a Lotterease Parent/Guardian Account by entering your parent/guardian contact information on this screen – DO NOT ENTER YOUR CHILD’S INFORMATION HERE.
+The information you enter on this screen is the only information we have to contact the parent/guardian if your student is selected; please double-check for accuracy and keep it up to date throughout the entire school year.

 i.
 School Name: Classical Preparatory School (please note multiple schools use the Lotterease system), then select SUBMIT